Table of Contents

 Method 3: Use a Professional MS SQL Repair Tool

 The DBCC CHECKDB command can repair the database and helps you recover the database from suspect mode.
-However, it does not guarantee the accuracy of repaired data in the database.
-To avoid data loss and quickly repair the corrupt SQL database, you can use a professional SQL database repair tool, like Stellar Repair for MS SQL.
-The tool can repair the database (MDF/NDF) file and recovers all the objects, including tables, triggers, stored procedures, and indexes with complete precision and integrity.
+However, it does not guarantee the accuracy of repaired data in the database or may fails in certain scenarios.
+To avoid data loss and quickly repair the corrupt SQL database, you can use Stellar Repair for MS SQL – a professional SQL database repair tool.
+The tool can repair the database (MDF/NDF) file and recover all the objects, including tables, triggers, stored procedures, and indexes with complete precision and integrity.
 It can help fix common SQL database corruption errors.
 The software is compatible with SQL 2022, 2019, 2017, and earlier versions.

 Let’s see how to repair SQL database with Stellar Repair for MS SQL and recover it from suspect mode.